How Oral Hygiene Can Affect Your Metabolism

 Metabolic syndrome stems from obesity-related insulin resistance.
 Due to said resistance, the body’s blood sugar levels will rise drastically, causing a huge range of systemic health issues.
 Otherwise, previous disease, ethnicity, and age also influence one’s risk for the syndrome.

-How is Metabolic Syndrome Related to Oral Hygiene?
+How Is Metabolic Syndrome Related to Oral Hygiene?

 As of now, a growing body of evidence points to a link between oral inflammation and metabolic syndrome.